Visa to engage in training, research, development and innovation activities at public or private entities in the following cases:

 3. Valid, unexpired passport.
 Original and a photocopy of the page or pages of the passport that contain biometric data.
 The passport must have a minimum validity period of 1 year and contain two blank pages.
 Passports issued more than 10 years ago will not be accepted.

 4. Residence permit.
 Original and a copy of the residence permit issued by the Large Companies and Strategic Groups Unit.

 5. Criminal record check certificate.
 Applicants of legal age must submit both the original and a copy of the criminal record check certificate(s) issued by their country or countries of residence for the past 5 years.
 Foreign documents must be legalized or apostilled and, where applicable, must be submitted together with an official translation into Spanish.

 7. Proof of the representative's identity and capacity.
 If the visa application is submitted through a representative, a copy of the identity document or passport of the representative and of the power of attorney or document accrediting representation must be submitted.
 The originals must be shown when submitting the application.
-Foreign documents must be legalized or apostilled and, where applicable, must be submitted together with an official translation into Spanish.
+Documents not issued by an EU country must be legalized or apostilled and, where applicable, must be submitted together with an official translation into Spanish.